[Top 20 Best Korean Movies of 2016

 Plot: A MAN’S DESPERATE STRUGGLE TO SURVIVE Jung-u, an average car dealer, is on his way back home with a birthday cake for his daughter.
 As he drives through a cave, an unbelievable thing happens; the tunnel closes on him.
 Minutes later, he discovers that he is totally trapped in between the rubble.
 Outside, this breaking news causes a media frenzy.
 An emergency response squad is quickly mobilized to evacuate him and manages to keep the media under hand.
 As it becomes a public issue, the government pledges full assistance for the rescue.

-Why: Honestly, I watched these best Korean movies 2016 without any expectations whatsoever It works out to be an intensely emotional journey until the finish.
+Why: Honestly, I watched these Movies without any expectations whatsoever It works out to be an intensely emotional journey until the finish.
 The storyline, acting, animation, and ambiance are fairly realistic.
 The last time I saw a movie feeling this dynamics was experiencing “What’s Eating Gilbert Grape.”
 I realize that the acting and plot are a little Asian (well, this is an Asian movie), but all in all, this is a one from best Korean movies of 2016.

 Plot: Jae-Hyeok lives with his mum, his sister-in-law, and nephew in a small Korean city.
 He is dating Yeon-Joo while working at the nearby nuclear power station.
 Meanwhile, Pyung-Sub operates at the same nuclear power station.
 He is concerned about the situation there, but nobody in the state listens to him.
 An earthquake shakes the small town where Jae-Hyeok lives and triggers blasts at the nuclear power plant.
 The crisis rapidly spirals out of control, causing the whole country to panic.
 To avert another nuclear accident, Jae-Hyeok and his co-workers move to the nuclear power station.